Daily Herald (Utah)

 The Daily Herald is a daily newspaper that covers news and community events in Utah County, central Utah.
 Much of the coverage focuses on the Provo-Orem metropolitan area in Utah Valley.
+(Note: Though the official name of the newspaper is the Daily Herald and "Provo" has not been part of the official name for nearly a century, the publication is frequently described as the Provo Daily Herald in part to distinguish from the many other newspapers using the Herald or Daily Herald name.)

 The Daily Herald is owned by Ogden Newspapers.
-The paper has a daily circulation of 32,000, with a Thursday circulation of 42,000 and a Sunday circulation of 36,000.
+The paper has a daily circulation of 32,000, with a Thursday circulation of 42,000 and a Sunday circulation of 36,000, as of 2013.
 It also owns nine community publications in Utah and Sanpete counties.